Packaging group Amcor aims to wrap up rival Bemis for $5.25 billion

 Amcor said it will maintain a “critical presence” in Wisconsin, where Bemis is headquartered.
 The transaction is subject to approval by regulators and shareholders of both firms and is expected to complete in the first quarter of 2019.

-Reporting by Tom Westbrook in SYDNEY.
-Additional reporting by Susan Mathew and Aditya Soni in BENGALURU; editing by Stephen Coates, Jason Neely and Jane Merriman
+Reporting by Tom Westbrook in SYDNEY and Harry Brumpton in NEW YORK; additional reporting by Susan Mathew and Aditya Soni in BENGALURU; editing by Stephen Coates, Jason Neely, Jane Merriman and Jonathan Oatis